Monday March 25, 2019

 Allen: "But how do we make sure that the inheritance for our children leads to a good result?
 We need to do some research to make sure that our plan works effectively."

 Pat and Allen did their homework.
 They read articles and spoke with several advisors, seeking wisdom.
 The result of their study is an inheritance plan that helps the child to be a better person.
-It is summarized as the "Integrity and Initiative" or "twin I's plan."
+It is summarized as the "Integrity and Initiative" plan.

 Goals of Parents